aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 ## **Reset Formatting**

-This C# code shows you how to reset the formatting in a shape and revert its layout styles to their defaults:
+This C# code shows you how to reset the formatting in a shape and revert its layout styles to their defaults: xxx

 ```c#